-Blackboard Assignments: Corresponding to each course folder in Blackboard will be an automatically graded assignment that is intended to give you practice with the key concepts in the module.
+Blackboard Assignments:Corresponding to each course folder in Blackboard will be an automatically graded assignment that is intended to give you practice with the key concepts in the module.
 Here are some details:

 - These assignments are not actual tests.
 Even though Blackboard calls them "tests," think of them as homework.
 Feel free to consult me, your classmates, tutors, and study partners for help.
-Be aware, though, that on many problems, the numbers or answer choices will be different for each student.
-Therefore, copying off of another student's assignment will result in a bad grade.
-In addition, you will encounter problems like those in the assignments on exams, so you will need to understand how to work all of the problems. - You can go in and out of each Blackboard assignment as many times as you want.
-In addition, there is no time limit other than the due date.
-Therefore, you can work each assignment a little at a time (this is the approach I recommend). - You will have three (3) opportunities to complete each Blackboard homework assignment, and I will take the highest grade earned at the end of the semester for each one.
+Be aware, though, that on many problems, the numbers and/or answer choices will be different for each student.
+Therefore, simply copying off of another student's assignment will result in a low grade.
+In addition, you will encounter problems like those in the assignments on exams, so you will need to understand how to work all of the problems. - All Blackboard assignments will be due on Wednesday, 5/9, at 11:59 p.m. central time.
+However, to help you plan your study schedule, suggested completion dates for these assignments are given in the syllabus schedule on page 14.
+No assignment grades will be dropped. - You can go in and out of each Blackboard assignment as many times as you want.
+In addition, there is no time limit other than the end-of-semester due date.
+Therefore, you can work each assignment a little at a time (this is the approach I recommend).

+- You will have three (3) opportunities to complete each Blackboard homework assignment, and I will take the highest grade earned at the end of the semester for each one.
 For example, if you take Assignment 1 three times and earn a 40 on your first attempt, a 95 on your second, and an 85 on your third, your grade for Assignment 1 will be max(40, 95, 85) = 95 for that assignment when I calculate final grades. - Many students find that printing out the assignments before working them helps them focus on the key components of the video lectures.
 Printing out an assignment does not require you to sacrifice one of your attempts. - Each assignment attempt is independent of the others.
 Individual questions that you got right or wrong on one attempt have no impact on the grade of any other attempt; that is, you cannot swap correct answers from previous attempts into another attempt to increase your grade.
 For example, if you get Question 3 correct on your lowest attempt, but incorrect on your highest attempt, you do not get credit back for having gotten Question 3 correct on a previous attempt. - Blackboard sometimes experiences technical problems.
-If you are having difficulty submitting an online assignment, or have a technical question contact SHSU Online support.
+If you are having difficulty submitting an online assignment, or have a technical question contact SHSU Online support at 936-294-2780 or blackboard@shsu.edu.

 Peer Evaluation Assignment: During the last week of class, you will have the opportunity to evaluate yourself and the other members of your work group on the degree and quality of the work performed on the data analysis assignments.
-Each person in the group will have [group size] $\times 5$ points to allocate any way he or she sees fit.
-A student's final participation grade is the percentage of the maximum possible points that student has been assigned by all team members.
+Each person in the group will have [group size] $\times 5$ points to allocate any way he or she sees fit, in half-point increments.
+For example, you can give someone either 3 or 3.5 points, but not, say, 3.75 points.